Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Overview of simulations and analysis methods

 \subsection{Simulations sample}

 For our analysis, we consider a subset of the simulations presented in Ref.~\citep{Perego:2019adq}, whose setup is generic and not targeted to model a specific \ac{BNS} configuration.
-In addition, we consider a subset of the simulations targeted to GW170817 and extensively discussed in Refs.~\citep{Bernuzzi:2020txg, Nedora:2019jhl, Nedora:2020pak}, and data extracted from more recent simulations targeted to GW190425 \citep{Camilletti2021inprep}.
+In addition, we consider a subset of the simulations targeted to GW170817 and extensively discussed in Refs.~\citep{Bernuzzi:2020txg, Nedora:2019jhl, Nedora:2020pak}, and data extracted from more recent simulations targeted to GW190425 \citep{Camilletti:2022jms}.
 Finally, we include also eight simulations which have not been published in earlier works but are presented for the first time in this article.
 In summary, we work on a sample of 66 simulations of 51 models of \ac{BNS} mergers.
-The range of total gravitational mass $M_{\textnormal{tot}}$ spanned by these models is $\left[2.600,\,3.438\right]\msun$ and the range of mass ratio $q$ is $\left[1.0,\,1.82\right]$, corresponding to a wide range in both these relevant variables.
+The range of total gravitational mass $M_{\textnormal{tot}}$ spanned by these models is $\left[2.600,\,3.438\right]\msun$ and the range of mass ratio $q$ is $\left[1.0,\,1.82\right]$.

 The reduced dimensionless tidal deformability of our set of models spans the wide range $\ltilde \in \left[90,\,1108\right]$.
-By comparison, data from the only two detected \ac{GW} signals compatible with \ac{BNS} mergers, namely GW170817 and GW190425, suggest that for those systems $\ltilde<700$ at the 90\% confidence level \citep{2020GReGr..52..109C}.
+By comparison, data from the only two detected \ac{GW} signals compatible with \ac{BNS} mergers, namely GW170817 and GW190425, suggest that for those systems $\ltilde<700$ at the 90\% confidence level \citep{Chatziioannou:2020pqz}.
 However, we remind the reader that $\ltilde$ depends on the masses and mass ratio of the stars, so future events could also have larger $\ltilde$.

 Regarding resolution, the sample consists of 15 \ac{LR} simulations, 49 \ac{SR} simulations, and 2 \ac{HR} simulations.
 Where possible, we have decided to work with \ac{SR} simulations because these tend to offer a better balance between accuracy and time extent of the post-merger data.
 Finally, 25 simulations out of the 66 employ the \ac{GRLES} method described in \secref{viscosity} to account for viscous effects.